quantum-tinkerer/pymablock/docs/source/tutorial/getting_started.md

 ### 1. Define a Hamiltonian

-Let's start by defining a Hamiltonian and a perturbation.
+Let's start by defining a Hamiltonian and a random perturbation.

 ```{code-cell} ipython3